arvofm/arvdots/README.md

 There are all kinds of standard config files in `.config` directory, they are not ultimately customized, and serve as a general template for those who wants to further customize their system; or you can use them as they are.

 ### scripts ?
-My own scripts, some config files in `.config` and `.local/external` use these custom scripts to make life easier.
-If you want to use these, rename the directory name to `.scripts`, and make sure to add this path to `$PATH`.
+My own scripts, some config files in `.config` use these custom scripts to make life easier.
+If you want to use these, make sure to add this path to `$PATH`.

 ### others ?
 * `.xinitrc`: Just a copy of the official xinitrc with additional things, from the times I used dwm and X11.
 * `.fehbg`: Sets wallpaper using feh, nowadays I use swaybg.
 * `inst.txt`: I use these pieces of software, to be updated in a later time.
 * `guide.md`: A guide to build up from a base install of void linux, written for myself.
-* `lez-rainbow3.png`: Just a wallpaper from the show TBLS.